 In 1809 Margaret Ann Bulkley decided to become James Barry, in order to attend the men’s-only University of Edinburgh and practice medicine—a guise that would last for 56 years.
 It wasn’t until after Barry’s death in 1865, that the doctor’s secret was finally discovered.
 She was first woman to graduate from a UK medical school.

 You can read her story in the book, James Miranda Barry by Patricia Duncker.

-How do gender roles and stereotypes impact on the workplace?
+How do gender roles and stereotypes impact on the workplace in the 21st Century?

-Gender identity and fluidity are currently the subject of much media interest and public debate.
-Gender fluidity is not a recent ‘invention’ and in many societies it has always been a cultural norm.
+Gender identity is currently widely discussed.
+Gender fluidity may appear to be a new concept but in many societies it has always been a cultural norm.

 In the UK before the period of history known as the Enlightenment (1685-1815) male and female bodies were considered to be the same with female genitalia being the inverted form of male genitalia.
 There was a much more fluid and dynamic approach to the nature of gender.

 Since the Enlightenment women have traditionally been defined as ‘other’.
 Contemporary anatomy textbooks designed for medical students still portray the male body as the standard human body against which the 'different' female body is compared.

 What thoughts do you have about gender identity from the perspective of:

 - an individual?

 In society today how do people express their gender identity?